yankailab/OpenKAI/docs/3D/WebViewer3D.md

 }
 ```

-The file uses numeric coordinate arrays and the same exact hexadecimal ID byte
+The module uses numeric coordinate arrays and the same exact hexadecimal ID byte
-order as picker commands. `loadConfig(pJ, fName)` restores this state and optionally
+order as picker commands. `saveConfig()` updates `vPorigin`, `vRootCellSize` and
-returns the complete parsed document through `pJ`.
-Both methods use the module's
-`fConfig` setting when `fName` is empty.
-Initialization loads that file after the
-grid's root and maximum level are configured.
-Only the `_SelectableOctGrid` section is accepted for saved selections.
+`vSelectedCells` directly in the bound module object, preserving its other fields
+and every other module in the original launch JSON file. `loadConfig()` reads
+those values on the next launch.

-The `octGridCellSelect` handler calls `saveConfig()` after updating the selection.
+The `octGridCellSelect` handler calls `saveConfig()` after validating and updating
-Configure a writable `octGrid.fConfig` path to retain it across backend restarts.
+the selection, and reports file write failures to the browser.
+The launch JSON
-After reopening the page, **Load** retrieves the backend's current selection,
+file must be writable.
+After reopening the page, **Load** retrieves the backend's
-including selections restored from that file during startup.
-The button does
-not reread the file or change the running backend's root or occupancy.
+current selection without rereading a file or changing its root or occupancy.

-Load explicitly after initialization with grid updates stopped.
-A restored root
-change clears occupancy tied to the previous root and updates the published grid
-header.
-All fields and IDs are validated before applying changes; a failed load
-returns false and preserves the current root and selections.
-IDs must fit the
-configured `nMaxLevel`.
-An empty `vSelectedCells` array is saved and restored as
+Initialization validates cell IDs against the configured root and `nMaxLevel`.
+Invalid IDs cause initialization to fail.
+An absent or empty `vSelectedCells`
-an empty selection.
-File read/write failures also return false.
+array starts with an empty selection.
+File write failures return false.

 ### Viewer sources